The Ultimate Guide to

-Although the research in this area is limited, there is no evidence of long-term adverse mental health effects arising from Salvia use.
-In the more immediate term, at least when taking high doses, it’s common to lose one’s sense of self and consensus reality.
-However, this effect is temporary and a reliable sitter can provide reassurance in case of a bad trip.
+Although the research in this area is limited, there is no evidence of long-term adverse mental health effects arising from Salvia divinorum use.
+At high doses, it is common to lose one’s sense of self and consensus reality.
+But this effect is temporary and a reliable sitter can provide reassurance in case of a bad trip.

 Are there risks?

-Salvia appears to be safe both physiologically and psychologically.
-As with tobacco and marijuana, Salvia smoke gives off carcinogens — but the same is true of almost all combustible matter.
+Salvia divinorum appears to be safe both physiologically and psychologically.
+As with tobacco and cannabis, Salvia smoke gives off carcinogens — but the same is true of almost all combustible matter.
 Other risks, such as falling over objects, can be avoided by having a sitter present.

-Salvia is a powerful psychedelic, and as such there is a risk of an intense or traumatic experience.
+Salvia divinorum is a powerful psychedelic, and as such, there is a risk of an intense or traumatic experience.
 To minimize these risks, become familiar with the 6Ss of psychedelic use.

 Is it legal to grow at home?